MiguelAlho/Python_UnitTests_Fibonacci/Demo.md

 ============================================================================================================================ 1 passed in 0.07s ============================================================================================================================
 ```

 Tests are now green!
-We've got our first test in and one of the conditions - 0th index returns 0 - is implemented (event though it is not the complete solution).
+We've got our first test in and one of the conditions - 0th index returns 0 - is implemented (even though it is not the complete solution).

 Time to commit!